 The first is that we tend to spend more money on Black Friday on things we don’t need to spend money on.
 Raise your hand if you’ve ever spent money on something you really didn’t need just because there was a deal on it (both of my hands go up).

 We tend to overspend because of great deals.
-I’m talking about deals like at Target where you have to buy four of a $3 item in order to get a dollar off.
+I’m talking about deals like having to buy four of a $3 item in order to get a dollar off.
 This can be great for stocking up, but if you only need one, then you’re still spending $8 more than you would have even with the discount.

 How about when you buy that video game half off for $30 only to have it join the other 15 games on your shelf collecting dust having never been played.